jaykejriwal/Entrainment-using-DNN/README.md

 Python program for DNN models for detecting entrainment at auditory and semantic linguistic levels.

-The program is adapted from https://github.com/nasir0md/unsupervised-learning-entrainment
+The program for extracting auditory features is adapted from https://github.com/nasir0md/unsupervised-learning-entrainment

 ## Dataset